eryk-urbanski/eryk-urbanski/README.md

 - **Audio:** DSP Algorithms, Machine Learning for Audio, JUCE Framework

 ## 🎓 Education
-Currently pursuing a Bachelor of Science degree in Electronics and Telecommunications at Gdansk University of Technology.
+Currently pursuing a Bachelor of Engineering degree in Electronics and Telecommunications at Gdansk University of Technology.

 ## 📫 How to reach me
 - Feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/eryk-urbanski)!